KoinaVerma/HR-ANALYTICS/README.md

 This report will show you my interpretations and queries for each question.
 I will also provide some insights and recommendations based on my analysis.

-### Data Preparation
+### DATA PREPARATION

 I downloaded the dataset from Kaggle.com.
 The website has various fictitious datasets for data projects.
 I previewed the dataset in Excel Sheets to see the numbers of rows and columns.
 The dataset is originally 13 columns, 22214 rows, and consists of employees’ details from 2000 to 2020.
 I proceeded to import the data to MySQL by creating a database first, followed by creating a table for the data to get stored.

-I created a table named “hr” within the project database.
+I created a table named **“hr”** within the project database.
 To do this, I utilized the Table Data Import Wizard feature, where I imported data from the Excel file.
 During the process, I mapped the columns from the Excel file to the corresponding fields in the table and assigned appropriate data types, such as VARCHAR for text fields and INT for numeric fields.
 This method helped me efficiently structure the data for subsequent analysis.

-### Data Cleaning
+### DATA CLEANING

 After importing my data, I started the cleaning process.
 Cleaning is an essential step in data analysis, it improves the quality of data and makes it suitable for use.
 I summarized the process below:

-Firstly, I renamed the ï»¿id column to emp_ID.
+Firstly, I **renamed** the ï»¿id column to emp_ID.

 ``` sql
 -- renaming the ID column